charlie1972/swgoh-automation/README.md

 You can browse the file system to get the file.
 Pressing the **Check** button tries to load the file and check its format.

 Once run, this feature creates several report files so you can check what happened.
 These files are created in the same directory as the source HTML file:
-* **processedCharacters.txt**: list of all characters that have been fully and correctly processed
+* **move-mods-processedCharacters.txt**: list of all characters that have been fully and correctly processed
-* **report-\<timestamp>.csv**: detailed report for each character and mod that has been processed; can be imported with your favourite spreadsheet application
+* **move-mods-report-\<timestamp>.csv**: detailed report for each character and mod that has been processed; can be imported with your favourite spreadsheet application
-* **attentionCharacters.txt**: list of the characters for which one or more mods could not be processed correctly
+* **move-mods-attentionCharacters.txt**: list of the characters for which one or more mods could not be processed correctly

-If **attentionCharacters.txt** exists and is not empty, cross-check with the report to see what characters and mods had errors during the process.
+If **move-mods-attentionCharacters.txt** exists and is not empty, cross-check with the report to see what characters and mods had errors during the process.

 The process can be run multiple times with the same recommendations.
-It relies on **processedCharacters.txt** to know which characters to process.
+It relies on **move-mods-processedCharacters.txt** to know which characters to process.
 If you want to start a new recommendation set, you need to delete the files first.

 Performance-wise, this process can take quite some time.
 On my system, it takes around 1 hour to move 400 mods across 100 characters.